 As investors, this creates a new environment for us to consider.

 Income from fixed income investments is likely to remain low for many years in the future.
 That means stocks are likely to become increasingly attractive to investors who need income.
-They will be forced to accept the risk of the stock market to generate yields greater than 1% that is available in short-term deposits.
+They will be forced to accept the risk of the stock market trading to generate yields greater than 1% that is available in short-term deposits.
 In many cases, they may find the risk of stocks more tolerable than the risk of bonds which could lose value if interest rates rise unexpectedly.

 To help investors find income, we searched our database for companies that pay dividends and are growing earnings.
 The companies will be able to use increased earnings to increase their dividends if they choose to and that would result in more income for shareholders.
 Specifically, we searched for stocks providing annual dividend yields of at least 3% and therefore offering more income than Treasury bonds.
 We also required the companies to have high earnings growth, an average of at least 10% a year according to analysts’ estimates.
 As we often do, we focused on low priced stocks, the kind of stocks capable of delivering rapid growth.
 This list of four stocks are all trading at less than $15 a share.